-Financial liabilities (loans, account payables and dividends payable) are initially recognized at their fair value less the transaction costs incurred.
+Financial liabilities (loans and accounts payable) are initially recognized at their fair value less the transaction costs incurred.
 Since the Company does not have financial liabilities whose characteristics require the recognition at their fair value, according to IFRS, after their initial recognition, financial liabilities are measured at amortized cost.